Page contents

 Columns...

-Opens a temporary panel, see Arrange columns.
+Opens a dialog, see Arrange columns.

 Assign resources to a task